skingswolf/adeptus-mechanicus/HackTheBox/Modules/LinuxFundamantals/notes.md

 - After starting the web server, can access it via http://localhost - you should see a Apache2 Ubuntu Default Page.
 - `curl http://localhost`
   - Used to transfer files over multiple protocols hTTP, HTTPS, FTP, SFTP, FTPS, and SCP.
-  - his tool gives us the possibility to control and test websites remotely.
+  - This tool gives us the possibility to control and test websites remotely.
 Besides the remote servers' content, we can also view individual requests to look at the client's and server's communication.
 - `wget http://localhost`
   - ith this tool, we can download files from FTP or HTTP servers directly from the terminal and serves as a good download manager.
   - The difference to curl is that the website content is downloaded and stored locally.